-You can also make a stereocard if you’d like to print it out with a frame to view in a stereoscope.
-In the file menu again go to Print Stereo Card.
+You can also make a stereocard if you’d like to print it out to view in a stereoscope, and this option includes a nice frame for the image.

-And in this menu you can change the format of the frame – such as the classic stereo card or a Holmes card, these formats usually depend on the format of the images themselves.
+In this menu, you can change the format of the frame, such as the classic stereo card or a Holmes card.
+The best frame format to use usually depends on the size of the images themselves, switch between them to get a preview.
 You can also add arches, text, change the colour of the mount, etc.

 CHANGING THE STEREO-FORMAT

-And this stereo can be saved in the anaglyph format.
-(You can also use the Stereo menu to convert the stereoview into a pseudoscopic/cross-view image if this is your preferred viewing method).
+You can also use the ‘Stereo’ menu to convert the stereoview into a pseudoscopic/cross-view image if this is your preferred viewing method, and save it.